Emory Team Members: Dr. Sarah Blake, Dr. Silke von Esenwein, Dr. Julie Gazmararian

-GDPH Team: Twanna Nelson
+GDPH Team Member: Twanna Nelson

 Home visiting programs are an evidence-based early-intervention strategy to improve the health and well-being of pregnant women and at-risk families.
 In Georgia, there are 1,300 families served by 17 home visiting programs that employ nurses, social workers, or community health workers.
 These programs work with their clients to achieve several major aims: 1) increase healthy pregnancies; 2) improve parenting confidence and competence; 3) improve child health, development and readiness, and 4) increase family connectedness to community and social support.
 During the COVID-19 pandemic, the need for home visiting services is even more critical as families face new challenges and stressors.